 Food & Beverage Manager

-It’s that time of year when things just seem right with the world, and everything just seems to slow down a bit.
-The leaves will be changing colors, the days are getting shorter, and the evenings are getting cooler.
+It’s that time of year when things just all seem right with the world, and everything just seems to slow down a bit.
+The leaves are beginning to change color, the days are getting shorter, and the evenings are getting cooler.
 In case you can’t tell...fall is my favorite season of the year.

 So, God Made a Farmer - adapted by Paul Harvey

 And on the 8th day, God looked down on his planned paradise and said, “I need a caretaker.”
 So, God made a farmer.

 God said, “I need somebody willing to get up before dawn, milk cows, work all day in the fields, milk cows again, eat supper and then go to town and stay past midnight at a meeting of the school board.”
 So, God made a farmer.
 “I need somebody with arms strong enough to rustle a calf and yet gentle enough to deliver his own grandchild.
 Somebody to call hogs, tame cantankerous machinery, come home hungry, have to wait lunch until his wife’s done feeding visiting ladies and tell the ladies to be sure and come back real soon...and mean it.”
 So, God made a farmer.

 God said, “I need somebody willing to sit up all night with a newborn colt.
 And watch it die.
 Then dry his eyes and say, ‘Maybe next year.’
 I need somebody who can shape an ax handle from a persimmon sprout, shoe a horse with a hunk of car tire, who can make harness out of haywire, feed sacks and shoe scraps.
 And who, planting time and harvest season, will finish his forty-hour week by Tuesday noon, then pain’n from ‘tractor back,’ put in another seventy-two hours.”
 So, God made a farmer.